membrane-io/docs/src/content/docs/reference/membrane-module.md

 title: membrane module
 ---

-Membrane programs can import functions and types from the `"membrane"` module.
+Programs can access most of Membrane's functionality by importing the `"membrane"` module.
+It provides exports that can be used to store program state, communicate with other programs and more.

 In your IDE, you can cmd+click `"membrane"` in an import statement to open the `membrane.d.ts` module for that program.
 You'll see the types documented on this page, plus additional types specific to that program's schema.